 I think a mentor's actions and values are studied closely, so I try to lead by example.
 For me, the best way I can do this is by being there when someone needs help.

 I am an associate at ROD, and I lead our geotechnical team.

 As geotechnical engineers, we are regularly challenged to characterise sites and design earthworks/foundations for all sorts of roads, bridges and structures.

 As a mentor, I guide others through finding the right information and selecting relevant parameters for analysis and design.

-I like to involve mentees in the process of making important decisions by helping them to consider the constraints and then evaluate the most suitable options.
+We like to involve mentees in the process of making important decisions by helping them to consider the constraints and then evaluate the most suitable options.
 This really accelerates their learning journey and prepares them for future challenges.